Kingxukai/linux/Documentation/virt/kvm/ppc-pv.rst

 Querying for existence
 ======================

-To find out if we're running on KVM or not, we leverage the device tree.
+To find out if we're running on KVM or not, we leverage the woke device tree.
 When Linux is running on KVM, a node /hypervisor exists.
-That node contains a compatible property with the value "linux,kvm".
+That node contains a compatible property with the woke value "linux,kvm".

 Once you determined you're running under a PV capable KVM, you can now use hypercalls as described below.